Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 “But coffee counts, right?”

 No. Coffee is betrayal in a cup when it comes to hydration.
-I mean, technically… but no.
+I’ve been known to:

 • Call out water bottles that haven’t moved in hours